EstherSlabbert/CICD-with-Jenkins/README.md

 Release: The release stage is responsible for promoting the application to the final production environment.
 It involves finalizing any necessary configurations, updating version numbers, and making the application available to end-users.

 [Jenkins documentation - Jenkins Pipeline](https://www.jenkins.io/doc/book/pipeline/)

+### <a id="agent-node-vs-master-node">Agent node vs Master node</a>

+The **Master node** in Jenkins is the central coordination point of the Jenkins environment.
+It manages the system, schedules and coordinates jobs, and provides the web interface for managing Jenkins and viewing build results.

+The **Agent node(s)** are additional machines or virtual environments that are connected to the Jenkins Master node.
+These nodes handle the actual build and testing tasks, separating them from the Master node to avoid resource conflicts.

+Together, the Master node and the Agent node(s), form the foundation for Jenkins' distributed build capabilities and enhance the scalability and flexibility of the CI/CD pipeline.

 ### <a id="what-other-tools-are-available">What other tools are available?</a>